 - If you’re renting make sure you let your landlord know in plenty of time that you won’t be renewing your lease, and make sure you provide them with the date you intend to move out.
 You don’t want to be charged for an extra month’s rent!

 - Select a Lawyer to represent and complete the closing process with you.
 Provide your agent and lender with the lawyers contact information as important documentation needs to be forwarded in order to generate your closing paperwork.
 Your lawyer will contact you with an appointment date and time, the appointment is typically 2 to 3 days prior to possession and during normal business hours.
 Their office will also forward a “closing statement of adjustments” to you.
 This document will note the remaining deposit amount due at the scheduled appointment; you will need to bring a bank draft for the full amount to the appointment in order to finalize your home purchase.

 - Contact an Insurance Brokerage and gain home owner insurance.
-Proof of Home Insurance must be provided to your Lawyer in order for your closing to proceed.
+Proof of Home Insurance (a Binder Letter) must be provided to your Lawyer in order for your closing to proceed.
 Keep your home inspection report handy to answer any questions asked by the insurance agent that may be applicable, such as “is there a back flow valve or sump pump installed in the home?”
 In many instances “bundle discounts” are available for insurance so you may want to insure your new home with your existing auto insurance provider.
 Shopping around by comparing competitors rates is always a good idea!

 - At least one week prior to your possession date, call your chosen TV/Internet service provider to set a date for installation.
 This appointment requires home access and can take up to two weeks for an appointment.
 Calling in advance will ensure you don’t have to wait to long after possession for these services to be installed.
 Please do not schedule the installation on your possession date as a time for key release cannot be guaranteed until the day of possession.